Dpjrczz03/HighestQuality/README.md

 # HighestQuality
-Youtube doesn't contain highest quality selector in settings in pc.
-Therefore, i have made a background running code that toggles the highest available quality for a youtube video, whenever a new video is played.
+Youtube doesn't provide highest quality selector in settings in PC.
+Therefore, I have made a background running code that toggles the highest available quality for a youtube video, whenever a new video is played.

 For the code to work, make sure to open chrome browser with port=2407 via cmd